The South coast of Lombok

 On the surface only a small rock is visible with crashing waves filling the upper 5m of water with bubbles.

-This advanced site also offers the bigger marine animals; White, Black tip and Grey reef Sharks, Tunas, Mackerels and Barracudas can be found and with a bit of luck you might encounter a school of Eagle Rays here.
+This advanced site also offers the bigger marine animals; White, Black-tip and Grey reef sharks, Tunas, Mackerels and Barracudas can

 There is also a big cave at around 40m.